-2.4.1 Thresholds
+2.4.1 Recommended Entrained Oil thresholds

-Here, French-McCay (2024) concludes that a 10 ppb PAH threshold for dissolved hydrocarbons is suitable for protecting sensitive aquatic biota in the open ocean.
-For entrained oil droplets, 1000 ppb THC was recommended for all oil and weathering states, while 3000 ppb THC was recommended for crude oil.
-It was also noted that risk assessments should focus more on dissolved hydrocarbon exposure (floating and shoreline oil) rather than entrained oil, referring to the most recent guidance published in a review series in Aquatic Toxicology in 2023.
+Here, French-McCay (2025) concludes that a 10 ppb PAH threshold for dissolved hydrocarbons is suitable for protecting sensitive aquatic biota in offshore and open coastal waters.
+For entrained droplets, 1000 ppb THC was recommended for all oil and weathering states (including light distillates and condensate), while 3000 ppb THC was recommended for crude oils.

+It was also noted that risk assessments should focus more on dissolved hydrocarbon exposure (floating and shoreline oil) rather than entrained oil, referring to the most recent guidance published in a special issue in Aquatic Toxicology (Tjeerdema, 2023).